 Heizer had already been endorsed by Del.
 Paul Krizek and former Mount Vernon District Supervisor Gerry Hyland, among others.
 Omeish, who if elected would be the youngest member of the board, had been endorsed by Board of Supervisors Chairman Sharon Bulova and former Congressman Jim Moran.

-The three Democrats will be competing with three Republican-endorsed challengers: Priscilla DeStefano, Cheryl Buford and Vinson Palathingal.
+The three Democrats will be competing with three Republican-endorsed challengers: Priscilla DeStefano, Cheryl Buford and Vinson Xavier.
 In 2017 Buford ran unsuccessfully for the 34th District seat in the Virginia House of Delegates, while the two others are first-time candidates for public office.
-Palathingal was endorsed by former U.S. Sen. George Allen.
+Vinson was endorsed by former U.S. Sen. George Allen.

 The full list of Democratic candidates for school board: